-As 21st century parents, we are constantly competing with technology for our children’s attention and getting our families outside for outdoor family activities can be a struggle.
+As 21st century parents, we are constantly competing with technology for our children’s attention and getting off devices to enjoy outdoor family activities can be a struggle.
 Between iPads, Facebook, Xbox and YouTube, you can almost go an entire summer without interacting with your child–except to nag them to do their chores.
 Although this makes for cheap babysitting, it’s also a major component in the breakdown of the American family.
 Time spent together outdoors with your kids is perfect for bonding, exercise and fresh air.
 But you have to be smart if you are going to compete with technology–because technology is pretty darn stimulating.
 Here are a few fun ideas for family activities for summer that will get your kiddos off the couch.

-Get Outside And Enjoy These Family Activities For Summer Fun
+Get Out And Enjoy These Fun Summer Family Activities!

 This may be more fun for families with younger children but even big kids can help facilitate.
 Pick a place you would like to hike and create a list of things that you will find in nature, including various plants, insects and all sorts of creatures.
 (That might require some research, creating yet another bonding opportunity!)
 This will give you the chance to exercise, get some sunshine, and learn a thing or two.